nkuttler/django-webmaster-verification/README.rst

         ),
     }

 As bing always accesses the same verification file I'm not sure if it's possible to support more than one code for it.
+Please let me know if yes and how, as I don't really use their tools.

 Changelog
 =========